alfredbaudisch/alfredbaudisch.com/content/projects/the-blue-bedroom/index.md

 ### Backstory

 Van Gogh wrote constantly to his brother Theo, talking about his paintings, sketches, mental state, books, and more.
-More than 800 letters survived, which are a look straight into Van Gogh’s heart and mind, or better yet, **his letters are a gate into his soul**.
+More than 800 letters survived, which are a look straight into Van Gogh's heart and mind, or better yet, **his letters are a gate into his soul**.

-I’ve read all of his letters and I always felt “connected” to him.
-When I read about the theme “Unstable” in a game jam (Ludum Dare), I had a burst of excitement: **“THE PERFECT THEME TO MAKE A GAME ABOUT VAN GOGH”**.
+I've read all of his letters and I always felt "connected" to him.
+When I read about the theme "Unstable" in a game jam (Ludum Dare), I had a burst of excitement: **"THE PERFECT THEME TO MAKE A GAME ABOUT VAN GOGH"**.

 So I chose one of his periods – Arles, France – in which his mood fluctuated on a daily basis, and **in a matter of 3 months, he went from being extremely excited to having a mental breakdown (ear cut)**.
 The reasons?
 This is what you can see in the game.